FPWA-FiscalPolicy/NYC_Funds_Tracker/Code/Step 3- Data Cleaning/Read me before cleaning the data.md

 # Budget
 1. the Actual budget expenditure=" Commited" +"Cash expense", where ‘Committed’= Sum of ‘Pre-Encumbered’ , ‘Encumbered’ , ‘Accrued Expense’, ‘Cash Payments’ and ‘Post Adjustments’.

+2. The figrues of "Net Change in Estimates of
+Prior Payables" in the Comptroller’s Report—General Fund—Schedule G5 can be found in the Raw data - "Prior_Payable.csv".
+The figures are hand collected and need to mannually update in the .csv file every year.

 # Notes:
 1. Comptroller’s Report —General Fund—Schedule G3 has "Net Change in Estimate of Prior Receivables", which can be calculated by summing figures in column "recognized" across all records with [ closing_classification_name= "Accounts Left In Old Year" & funding_class !="INTRA-CITY SALES" &  funding class != "CAPITAL FUNDS - I.F.A."]